reneargento/algorithms-sedgewick-wayne/README.md

 I found the book to be an <b>excellent</b> resource to learning algorithms and data structures.
 Since there are not many (almost none) solutions of the exercises on the Internet and the only ones I've found are either incomplete or require a payment to be accessed, I  decided to share my work on the exercises so far.
 Hopefully that will help students and professionals to validate their exercise solutions and learn more about the book content.

-To the best of my knowledge, these solutions are correct, but there may be mistakes.
+There may be mistakes, but to the best of my knowledge, these solutions are correct.
 Exercises that do not require code are not included.

 Many of these exercises are used as homework assignments in universities.
 If you have to do any of these exercises as homework make sure you <b>understand</b> the problem and solution instead of simply copying it.
 Understanding these algorithms and data structures will be extremelly valuable in your career.